Dr. med. Bruno Müller-Oerlinghausen

 - Paracelsus-Medal conferred by the Deutsche Ärztetag (Münster 2007)

-- Honorary Member of the Drug Commission of the German Physician Association (2011)
+- Honorary Member of the Drug Commission of the German Medical Association (2011)

 Conflicts of interest: none to be declared